Divorce Counseling And Therapeutic Interventions For Divorce

 Mental health support through online therapy

-The benefits of online individual and couples therapy have been demonstrated in a variety of studies.
+The benefits of online individual and couples therapy for clients have been demonstrated in a variety of studies.
 One recent study found that couples who received counseling via teleconference demonstrated comparable therapy outcomes – including the efficacy of the sessions, perceived therapeutic alliance, and overall patient satisfaction – to those who received counseling in person.

 Takeaway